9 Treks in Meghalaya For When You Need A Break From The Himalayas

 Trekking at Mawlongbna Village is a mix of adventure sports and camping and is usually done with an overnight stay in the village.
 There's plenty to do - right from observing fossils of extinct carnivores, walking amidst unique flora, canoeing, and zip-lining amidst the thick jungle.
-This is an ideal trip for someone who loves nature and adventure equally.
+This is one of the best treks in Meghalaya for someone who loves nature and adventure equally.

 Difficulty level - Moderate Duration - 1.5 day